 Use of the Facilities

 The various services provided to visiting researchers are subject to some limitations.
 Those wishing to phone interstate or overseas are asked to purchase a phone card from one of the shops in the Campus Centre (building no. 10).
-Each computer user will be allocated up to 150 megabytes on the University Server for handling emails and related flows of information.
 The Centre is not at this time able to supply secretarial services, and it is expected that visiting staff will do their own typing and copying (as is expected of all Monash University staff).
 A printer is supplied for general use and each visitor is allocated an ample supply of paper for use while at the Centre.
 A microwave oven and hot water are provided in the small kitchen area, along with a refrigerator and chilled water.
 Visitors wishing to hold a seminar or meeting should check with the Administrative Assistant to book the Auditorium, Board Room or the Foyer.
 Manga may be borrowed from the Centre’s Manga library for personal use, but must be checked out by those looking after the library.
-Those who cycle to the Centre are asked to tether their bikes behind the building and not to leave their bicycles at the front the building.

 Applying to be a Visiting Research at the Japanese Studies Centre

 The JSC will accept applications for affiliation as a visiting researcher at any time.
-All applications will be submitted to the next bi-monthly meeting of the Centre’s Board.
+Please note that space is limited, and positions are awarded on a competitive basis, based on intellectual merit and alignment with the research goals and interests of the school and faculty.
+Applicants must gain support from a Monash academic before making an application.
+All applications are approved by the JSC board and school research committee.
 Applicants should submit their application both electronically and in hard copy.
 The application consists of the general application form, a full Curriculum Vitae, and a 750-1000 word abstract describing the research planned for the period of time spent while at the Centre.
 The abstract should mention the (theoretical) literature or scholarly issues being addressed, the methodology to be employed and a timeframe for stages of research and submission of final manuscript and the intended outlet (publisher or refereed journal).
-Three copies of the application should be forwarded to the Japanese Studies Centre, Monash University, Victoria 3800.
+The application may be emailed to the address below.

 For further information please contact us.